 Infectious disease can be disastrous to a swine operation, which is why farmers throughout Pennsylvania are working with New Bolton Center experts to track farms where infected pigs are located, and implement biosecurity practices to minimize the spread of diseases.

-Dr. Meghann Pierdon, a veterinarian and researcher at Penn Vet’s Swine Teaching and Research Center, manages the day-to-day operations of the Pennsylvania Regional Control Program for swine disease, funded by the Pennsylvania Pork Producers Council.
+Penn Vet Assistant Professor Dr. Meghann Pierdon manages the day-to-day operations of the Pennsylvania Regional Control Program for swine disease, funded by the Pennsylvania Pork Producers Council.

 One of the first and largest of its kind in the country, the program was put into place several years ago to help control the most costly disease that swine farmers face: Porcine Respiratory and Reproductive Syndrome (PRRS).
 The program was expanded two years ago to monitor the outbreak of an equally devastating and emerging pathogen, Porcine Epidemic Diarrhea virus (PED).